SalOrak/whaler.nvim/README.md

 ## Related projects

 There are MANY file explorers in the neovim community.
-This is NOT a replacement for any of them but an improvement using Telescope.
+This is NOT a replacement for any of them but an improvement whilst using Telescope.

-But there are many extensions and projects that do the relatively the same thing.
+But there are many extensions and projects that do relatively the same thing.

 Check them out:
 - [telescope-pathogen](https://github.com/brookhong/telescope-pathogen.nvim)